valeriangalliat/blog/2014/09/keeping-debian-clean-and-minimal.md

 packages, and I have a full control over what I install next.
 But the fact is **this is not enough**.

-Apt packages, along with dependencies, have two other "related packages" lists. **Recommendations** and **suggestions**.
+APT packages, along with dependencies, have two other "related packages" lists. **Recommendations** and **suggestions**.
 Unlike hard dependencies, these packages are optional -- the software can work without them -- but you can have additional functionality with them, that you may or may not need (protip: most of the time, you don't).

-By default, Apt installs *everything*, including recommendations and suggestions.
+By default, APT installs *everything*, including recommendations and suggestions.
 This is how, *by default*, `imagemagick` will come as an `nmap` suggestion/recommendation (with several layers of indirection).
 Do you really expect an image manipulation tool (and all